shallowgator/english-for-designers/02-first-impression/index.md

 ![Write an alternative text description.](img/logos.png)

-One of my all-time personal endeavors is a perpetual multimedia project I named:
+One of my all-time personal endeavors is a perpetual multimedia project named:

 ### shallow gator